lunjohnzhang/yulun-academic/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 40

-active: false
+active: true

 title: Featured Publications
-subtitle: ""
+subtitle: $^U$ denotes mentored Undergrads.

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
   count: 0
+# Choose how many pages you would like to offset by
+  offset: 0
+  # Page order: descending (desc) or ascending (asc) date.
+  order: desc
   # Filter on criteria
   filters:
     author: ""